 Why does the “System.AccessViolationException: Attempted to read or write protected memory.
-This is often an indication that other memory is corrupt.” error message appear?
+This is often an indication that other memory is corrupt.” error message appears?

-This message usually occurs if you try to access non-existing object or attempt to use Engine from different threads simultaneously.
+This message usually occurs if you try to access non-existing object or attempt to use Engine from different threads simultaneously, but don't use Inproc our Outproc loader.

-Engine object is singleton, so it must be initialized, used and deinitialized within one and the same STA thread strictly (default apartment in .Net is MTA).
-Otherwise program behavior can be unpredictable.
+Engine object is a singleton, so it must be initialized, used and deinitialized within one and the same STA thread strictly (default apartment in .Net is MTA).
+Otherwise, program behavior can be unpredictable.
 This fact is mentioned in FineReader Engine Help, FAQ section "Using the Engine object".

 To check how the Engine object is used in your application, you can log current thread ID and apartment state after every Engine method call: ID must be the same and Apartment state must be STA during all the process of Engine usage, from initialization to unloading.